dimonchikous/Multitasking-calculator/README.md

 ## How to install and use

-To use you need to install python or python3.
+To use you need to install python with version 3.10.
 So, you need to install simpleeval, you can install it to virtual environment)

 ### Installing